philyoosays/CRM-Basic/README.md

 ## App Components

 ### Landing Page - People Search View (PostMVP - Fundraiser Overview)
-The MVP for my app will send authenticated users to the People Search page but post MVP will send people to the fundraiser overview page.
+The MVP landing page for my app will be the People Search page but post MVP will send people to the fundraiser overview page.

 The People Search View will contain input fields pertaining to the people like their name but also fields to input address information to pull up a list under the search fields for all matching people.
 Ideally the fields would be able to contain just partial data and not all the fields have to be filled in.
 The result list will be links to the person's individual view.